Psyhackological/AAA/CONTRIBUTING.md

 - [x] Has dark theme
 - [x] I use the app on a daily basis and I love almost the entirety of it, so I placed next to it a heart.
 ```
-It mustn't be fulfilled, it makes reviewing easier for me.
+It does not have to be fulfilled, it just makes reviewing easier for me.

 9. Make a pull request and wait for my response.